Bde Maka Ska Gathering Place created with the team of Angela Two Stars, Sandy Spieler and Mona Smith with guidance from descendants of Ḣeyata Ọtuŋwe.

-Angela Two Stars designed the walking path stamped with Dakota words and images of pertinent plants, animals, and symbols.
-By making visible the Dakota words, we remember that this is the site where the historically oral Dakota language was first translated into a written script.
+Angela Two Stars designed a walking path stamped with Dakota words and images of pertinent plants, animals, and symbols.
+By making visible the Dakota words, we remember that this is where the historically oral Dakota language was first translated into a written script.

-I designed the Railings along the walking path to reveal some of the food grown and shared at this site—Corn, Wild Rice, and the Three Sisters of Corn, Beans and Squash, and also heron, turtle, rabbit, crows.
-Angela designed the woman shooing away the crows, the strawberries, fish, stars and Dakota words.
-Mona Smith made film segments honoring the continuing legacy of this place ( and you can access these here—in progress).
+Sandy Spieler designed the Railings along the walking path to reveal some of the food grown and shared at this site—Corn, Wild Rice, and the Three Sisters of Corn, Beans and Squash, and also Heron, Turtle, Rabbit, Crows.
+Angela designed the Woman shooing away the Crows, the Strawberries, Fish, Stars and Dakota words.

-Thanks goes to Mona Smith and Angela Two Stars, my collaborators, to Sydney Beane and Kate Beane for holding the vision to Ann Godfrey and Mary Altman from the City of Minneapolis Art in Public Places, and to Dan Elias and Colleen O' Dell from the Minneapolis Park and Recreation Board.
+Sandy’s thanks goes to Mona Smith and Angela Two Stars, her collaborators, to Sydney Beane and Kate Beane for holding the vision, to Ann Godfrey and Mary Altman from the City of Minneapolis Art in Public Places, and to Dan Elias and Colleen O' Dell from the Minneapolis Park and Recreation Board.

-And most especially for Bde Maka Ska who gifted me with nourishing support and honest beauty each day.
+And most especially for Bde Maka Ska who gifted her with nourishing support and honest beauty each day.

 photos by Sandy Spieler, Bruce Silcox, Colleen Sheehy.